 - Control costs and use resources efficiently

 Because we ground our appellate practice in the trial experience and substantive knowledge of our attorneys, the practice encompasses a wide range of substantive areas.
-In 2017, for example, we appeared in the Ohio Supreme Court in an array of matters ranging from oil and gas law to election law to securities law.
+In 2017 and 2018, for example, we appeared in the Ohio Supreme Court in an array of matters ranging from oil and gas law to ratemaking, election law, the Uniform Commercial Code and securities law.
 When our involvement in a matter begins at the appellate stage, we work to make our partnership with trial counsel both effective and cost-efficient for clients.